From The Silence of the Lambs (1991) to Persona (1966), here are the best screenplays every screenwriter should read.

-If you’re an aspiring screenwriter, the best way to hone your craft is by studying outstanding screenplays in cinema.
-We’ve put together an essential list of the best screenplays that every aspiring screenwriter should read.
+If you’re an aspiring screenwriter, the best way to hone your craft is by studying screenplays of some of the greatest writers in cinema.
+We’ve put together an essential list of screenplays every aspiring screenwriter must revisit.
 With so many accomplished screenwriters, this isn’t an exhaustive list but one that will help you understand what makes a great screenplay and help you reproduce the principles used here.

 Casablanca redefined cinema in the 1940s with surprising character depth and witty dialogues.
 But, shockingly the crew went into production without a finished script.
 A lot of the plot was made up on set, but this process works because the writers have thought out their characters and have a reasonable idea of what they’re going to do.